 The part of the poem that we will be emphasising on today is highlighted in blue.
 The black colour text in the poem is a recap of what we have already done last week.

-Let us now continue our journey with the second episode of this poem…
+Let us now continue our journey with the third episode of this poem…

 The rough road that lies before me is uncertain